RTVI

 RTVI is a global Russian-speaking multi-platform media, which includes a news website (about 4 million users per month) and other digital platforms (2.7 million subscribers): 6 YouTube channels, 2 Telegram channels and accounts in all major social networks.

-Today, RTVI broadcasts in 159 countries, has more than 350 broadcasting operators around the world and 20 million viewers.
+As of 2023, it broadcasts in 159 countries.
+It has more than 350 broadcasting operators around the world and 20 million viewers.

-There are RTVI report points in 14 cities all over the world: New York, Los Angeles, Moscow, Tel Aviv, Berlin, Riga, Yerevan, Bishkek, Astana, Kyiv, Tallinn, Paris, London and Vilnius.
-The digital editorial office of the channel is located in Moscow.

-The RTVI corporate structure includes: news service, digital editorial (website, 6 YouTube channels, social networks), art direction (designers), news and non-news production, software and technical management, marketing department.